Selective (Surgical) Pathology Fellowship

 Seven positions for the 1-year fellowship are available.

-The LAC+USC Medical Center has a capacity of 600 beds in one unit on a single campus with more than 33,500 admissions, more than 562,000 outpatient visits, and more than 143,000 ER visits per year.
-A large modern laboratory with facilities in several buildings employs more than 300 laboratory personnel.
-The Keck Medical Center and Norris Comprehensive Cancer Center have a combined capacity of 471 beds.
-Research facilities are available for a wide variety of procedures.
+The Los Angeles General Medical Center has a capacity of 600 beds in one unit on a single campus with more than 33,500 admissions, more than 562,000 outpatient visits, and more than 143,000 ER visits per year.
+The large modern laboratory with facilities in several buildings employs more than 300 laboratory personnel.
+The Keck Hospital and Norris Comprehensive Cancer Center have a combined capacity of 471 beds.
+Overall, the Department of Pathology accessions approximately 60,000 surgical pathology specimens annually.

 Patients of all ages, backgrounds and ethnic groups are cared for, representing a vast variety of diseases in such numbers that the rare becomes almost commonplace.
 Teaching conferences for postgraduate physicians and students are held daily in several conference rooms.
 Extensive library facilities exist within the department, hospitals, and the Norris Medical Library of the Keck School of Medicine at the University of Southern California.